TedGoas/Dante/src/work/2020-01-01-stack-overflow.md

 > It’s the same Stack Overflow developers know and love, built for teams to privately share information within their team.

-As a product deisgner, I focused on:
+As a product designer, I focused on:

 1. Building tools for clients to manage their comminuty, and
 2. Bending the public Q&A product in ways that make sense for teams but not the geneal public.